 Oxygen blood saturation appears to be lower in bulldogs suffering from sleep apnea

-Sleep Apnea in Bulldogs and French Bulldogs/Presentation:
+What Are the Symptoms of Sleep Apnea in Bulldogs and French Bulldogs?

 - Snoring: load